SlicerMorph/Tutorials/MALPACA/MALPACA.md

 <p/>

 * or each file name, the postfix is the template that generate this estimated landmark file.
-For example, `129X1_SVJ_B6CBAF1` suggests that the estimated landmarks of the specimen 129X1_SVJ is derived from using the template B6CBAF1.
+For example, the file name`129X1_SVJ_B6CBAF1` suggests that the estimated landmarks of the specimen 129X1_SVJ is derived from using the template B6CBAF1.

 <p align="center">